subpos/esp_firmware_v2/README.md

 instead of using the AP mode.
 These commands are the same as the regular AT commands, except they utilise the beacon generator instead.

+Note that these command doesn't remain persistant on reboots of the ESP module to reduce flash rewrites when using with the SubPos Node.
+With this firmware, you must update the configuration on each ESP reboot.

 AT+CWSAPID:
 Set parameters of beacon generator.
 SSID must be 8 -> 31 chars.
 AT+CWSAPID="[ssid]",[channel num]